Sub-Saharan Africa: Cuisine

-In West Africa, again cotton is the material of choice.
-In the Sahel and other parts of West Africa the boubou and kaftan style of clothing are featured.
-Kente cloth is created by the Akan people of Ghana and Ivory Coast, from silk of the various moth species in West Africa.
-Kente comes from the Akan twi word kenten which means basket.
-It is sometimes used to make dashiki and kufi.
-Adire is a type of Yoruba cloth that is starch resistant.
-Raffia cloth and barkcloth are also utilised in the region.

-In Central Africa, the Kuba people developed raffia cloth from the raffia plant fibers.
-It was widely used in the region.
-Barkcloth was also extensively used.

-In Southern Africa one finds numerous uses of animal hide and skins for clothing.
-The Ndau in central Mozambique and the Shona mix hide with barkcloth and cotton cloth.
-Cotton cloth is referred to as machira.
-Xhosa, Tswana, Sotho, and Swazi also made extensive use of hides.
-Hides come from cattle, sheep, goat, and elephant.
-Leopard skins were coveted and were a symbol of kingship in Zulu society.
-Skins were tanned to form leather, dyed, and embedded with beads.

 Sports

 Football (soccer) is the most popular sport in sub-Saharan Africa.
 Sub-Saharan men are its main patrons.
 Major competitions include the African Champions League, a competition for the best clubs on the continent and the Confederation Cup, a competition primarily for the national cup winner of each African country.
 The Africa Cup of Nations is a competition of 16 national teams from various African countries held every two years.
 South Africa hosted the 2010 FIFA World Cup, a first for a sub-Saharan country.
 In 2010, Cameroon played in the World Cup for the sixth time, which is the current record for a sub-Saharan team.
 In 1996 Nigeria won the Olympic gold for football.
 In 2000 Cameroon maintained the continent's supremacy by winning the title too.
 Momentous achievements for sub-Saharan African football.
 Famous sub-Saharan football stars include Abedi Pele, Emmanuel Adebayor, George Weah, Michael Essien, Didier Drogba, Roger Milla, Nwankwo Kanu, Jay-Jay Okocha, Bruce Grobbelaar, Samuel Eto'o, Kolo Touré, Yaya Touré, Sadio Mané and Pierre-Emerick Aubameyang.
 The most talented sub-Saharan African football players find themselves courted and sought after by European leagues.
 There are currently more than 1000 Africans playing for European clubs.
 Sub-Saharan Africans have found themselves the target of racism by European fans.
 FIFA has been trying hard to crack down on racist outburst during games.